HCEOA: efficient and effective enforcement

 The best solution for effective and efficient enforcement

 Other possibilities were discussed and they all have advantages and disadvantages.
-The association do however feel that the second option of an amendment to jurisdiction 1991 would be the quickest and simplest to implement with the county court bailiffs and high court enforcement officers retaining their differences and current working conditions and obligations.
+The HCEOA does, however, feel that the second option of an amendment to the Jurisdiction Order 1991 would be the quickest and simplest to implement with the county court bailiffs and High Court enforcement officers retaining their differences and current working conditions and obligations.

 The full report can be found hereBack